Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Redshift binds you more tightly to AWS

-Redshift sits inside AWS.
-It works naturally with Glue, SageMaker, and IAM.
-That is an advantage if your company already runs there.
-Security reviews are easier.
-Procurement is cleaner.
-Delivery is usually faster because the surrounding services are already approved and familiar.
+Redshift sits inside AWS and works naturally with Glue, SageMaker, and IAM.
+That’s an advantage if your company already runs there - security reviews are easier, procurement is cleaner, and delivery is usually faster because the surrounding services are already approved and familiar.
+The downside is strategic rigidity: if multi-cloud flexibility matters, Redshift is the stickier choice.

 BigQuery is stronger in mixed analytics and AI workflows

-But migrations into and out of BigQuery are not frictionless.
-According to Polestar Analytics, BigQuery’s nested data handling requires flattening in Redshift, which complicates migration projects.
-The same source notes that consultancies are charging premiums for Redshift-to-BigQuery ports as part of broader modernization efforts (Polestar Analytics comparison).
+Migrations into and out of BigQuery aren’t frictionless, though.
+According to Polestar Analytics, BigQuery’s nested data handling requires flattening when moving to Redshift, which complicates migration projects, and the same source notes that consultancies charge premiums for Redshift-to-BigQuery ports as part of broader modernization work (Polestar Analytics’ comparison).
+That should influence your partner selection process immediately.

 If you need help structuring that search, this guide to choosing a cloud data warehouse consultant is a practical starting point.